 During the second half of 2018, the parish has embarked in a journey of reflection on its future.
 The following vision (see below) has been the fruit of much work by many people.
 It has been discussed by the Vestry, presented to all parishioners, and praised by Bishop John Taylor.

 At present, we are implementing the facility rentals and we are actively brainstorming on how to grow the Garden, our Outreach, and the Center.
 It has become clear that a capital campaign is needed, which we hope to conduct together with the Diocese of Los Angeles.
-In the first half of 2019, we will work on specific grants for each of the portions of this plan - Fr.
-Gianluigi
+Now, in the first half of 2019, we are working on specific grants for each of the portions of this plan

 VISION AND STRATEGY FOR CHRIST CHURCH PARISH 2019-2021

 Spiritual rationale: clarifying the mission of the parish and expanding its ministry

 · THE “EVERY DAY” AT CHRIST CHURCH:

 ▪ Prayer/liturgy are at the core of all that happens, both on Sunday morning and with expansion to each day of the week;

 ▪ The whole campus is permeated by a spirit of welcoming, simplicity, and prayer;